kalkidanzenebe/flight-etl/README.md

    due to its large size (approximately 614MB).
 This approach follows best practices for data science projects where large datasets are not committed to version control.

-4. **For Assignment Submission**:
-   Since the data file is not included in the repository, you should include instructions for your instructor to either:
-   - Obtain the dataset separately
-   - Generate a sample dataset using the provided script
-   - Use their own flight dataset with a similar schema

 ## Running the ETL Pipeline

 ```bash
 python scripts/etl_pipeline.py
 ```

-## Security Features

-- Database credentials are stored in environment variables, not in the code
-- Sensitive files are excluded from version control via `.gitignore`
-- Configuration is separated from credentials for better security

 ## Business Scenario